Written byRivers Wong

-The first thing you should learn in how to protect my Mac from viruses is getting to know viruses or malware that may result in personal information leakage and property damage.
+The first thing you should learn in how to protect your Mac from viruses is getting to know viruses or malware that may result in personal information leakage and property damage.
 Here, we give you a rundown on some common viruses and malware that are used to infect Macs, let's check them out!

 - Adware: Adware is an unwanted program that can bring countless advertising pop-ups to your computer.
 Usually, it can't be closed until you install the app that the adware leads you to.

 - Spyware: Just like its name indicates, spyware will hide somewhere on your Mac, and spy on what you do on your device.
-It records your recent sent messages and emails, the websites you visit, and the passwords of your online credit cards.
+It records your recently sent messages and emails, the websites you visit, and the passwords of your online credit cards.
 Spyware is more frequently seen on mobile devices.

 - Trojan horses: Trojan horses are not technically a type of virus.
-It is more like malware, and is common to both Macs and PCs.
+It is more like malware and is common to both Macs and PCs.
 Generally speaking, it will disguise itself as a legitimate application, and fool you into downloading and installing it on your computer.

 - Ransomware: Ransomware is a kind of malware that attacks your computer with a virus.
 Typically, it will lock the machine, and you are not able to perform any operation on your device until you comply with certain demands, usually, money.

 - Macro virus: Microsoft Word macro viruses mainly affect Windows PCs, but they jump over to macOS eventually.
 When you open an infected file, it will run a code that could perform operations like taking screenshots and accessing your webcams.

 Love this content.
 Share it with more people!

 After knowing some common viruses that may infect your Mac, you must be even more curious about how to protect your Mac from viruses.
 Here, we provide you with a few ways to secure your Mac.